ibm-bluemix-mobile-services/bmd-content-two/tile.md

 # Start From a Tutorial

 Not sure where to start?
-Get a fully loaded mobile backend tutorial to get started!
+View a fully loaded mobile backend tutorial to get started!